opendistro-for-elasticsearch/data-prepper/docs/readme/monitoring.md

 # Monitoring
 Metrics in Data Prepper are instrumented using [Micrometer.io](https://micrometer.io/).
 There are two types of metrics:
 (1) JVM and system metrics; (2) Plugin metrics.
-Prometheus is used as the metrics backend.
+Prometheus is used as the default metrics backend.

 ## JVM and system metrics